 If your first-round audition is successful, you will progress to the second round.
-The second-round audition repertoire will comprise of concerto - Dvorak beginning to b.192 or Schumann beginning to b.96 - plus excerpts.
+The second-round audition repertoire will comprise of an own choice romantic concerto, 1st movement including cadenza if applicable, plus excerpts.

-You will be invited to attend a live audition in Belfast in May (exact dates TBC).
-If you are unable to attend on either of the confirmed dates you may have the option of submitting a digital recording of the repertoire to Musical Chairs.
+You will be invited to attend a live audition in Belfast w/c 15th September 2025.
+If you are unable to attend the live audition, you may have the option of submitting a digital recording of the repertoire to Musical Chairs - please contact us to confirm.